Long-Term Disability

 The purpose of Short-Term Disability (STD) is to help protect an employee from loss of income when he/she suffers from a serious illness or injury.
 Beginning on the 8th continuous calendar day of disability due to an employee's own personal illness or injury, STD may be applicable.
 STD may continue for up to 26 continuous weeks if the absence is properly supported by medical verification to the satisfaction of the plan administrator (our insurer).
 Once the first STD check is issued, an employee may not continue to receive pay from his/her PTO or IPB during that period of disability.

 When an employee is eligible to receive benefits under the plan, he/she must submit a claim to the plan administrator.
-The Hartford is the plan administrator; their phone number is 1-866-945-4558.
-When you call to file your claim, please reference Policy # 697019.
+See How to File a Claim

 The weekly benefit is equal to 80% of 103% of the employee's hourly rate, times 40.
 An employee who returns to work mid-week will have his/her weekly benefits prorated for that week.
 The plan administrator will mail checks directly to the employee's home address.